• Write a Review

 Village in Saba, Caribbean (Photo: Erika Bisbocci/Shutterstock)

-With a population of just 1,800, Saba is tiny -- and charming.
-Measuring only 5 square miles, Saba is actually the peak of a submerged volcano, whose steep flanks plunge precipitously to sea level and continue down into the abyss.
+With a population of just 1,800, Saba is tiny and charming.
+Measuring only five square miles, Saba is actually the peak of a submerged volcano, whose steep flanks plunge precipitously to sea level and continue down into the abyss.
 The steep terrain provides numerous cliffs and rocky shores, so if kicking back on a sandy beach has appeal, forget it; Saba has none.

-Taxi drivers are easily found near the ferry dock, and will provide two-hour island tours for $50 for up to four passengers, as well as make reservations for lunch to be enjoyed either during or following the tours.
+Taxi drivers are easily found near the ferry dock and will provide two-hour island tours for up to four passengers, as well as make reservations for lunch to be enjoyed either during or following the tours.
 For those who prefer to tour on foot, hiking the aptly named Mount Scenery -- with 1,064 stone and concrete steps leading to its 2,855-foot summit -- is a must-do, especially on a clear day.
-For a complete rundown on all 18 of Saba's hikes, contact the Saba Conservation Foundation -- there's another location at Trail Shop in Windwardside (599-416-2630).
-You can also book guided hikes through the foundation.

-Getting there: If your cruise ship is in port in St. Maarten early enough and departs late enough it is possible to take one of the 90-minute ferries to Saba in the morning, and if all goes according to plan, be back to St. Maarten in time for your cruise departure -- but it's very tight.
-Two ferry companies run service between St. Maarten and Saba -- both charge about $100 including port taxes for a same-day round trip.
-The Edge, a high-speed ferry, makes one round trip per day between Pelican Marina in Simpson Bay on the Dutch side and Fort Bay, Saba.
-The ferry operates three days a week; check with them for current days and hours (721-544-2640).
-Dawn 2 also runs three times weekly between Philipsburg and Fort Bay.
-Again, check directly for schedules (599-416-2299).
-Once again, don't forget your passport!
+If your cruise ship is in port in St. Maarten early enough and departs late enough, it is possible to take one of the 90-minute ferries to Saba in the morning and, if all goes according to plan, be back to St. Maarten in time for your cruise departure -- but it's very tight.
+Two ferry companies run service between St. Maarten and Saba -- both charge more than one hundred dollars, including port taxes, for a same-day round trip.

-Updated November 07, 2018
+Publish date November 07, 2018

 How was this article?

-By proceeding, you agree to Cruise Critic’s Privacy and Cookies Statement and Terms of Use.
+Get special cruise deals, expert advice, insider tips and more.By proceeding, you agree to our Privacy Policy and Terms of Use.

-© 1995—2023, The Independent Traveler, Inc.
+© 1995—2024, The Independent Traveler, Inc.